awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-resiliencehub-app.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-resiliencehub-app-tags"></a>
-The tags assigned to the resource\.
+Tags assigned to the resource\.
 A tag is a label that you assign to an AWS resource\.
 Each tag consists of a key/value pair\.
 *Required*: No
 *Type*: Map of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)